Acai Bowl

 Ingredients for an acai bowl

-• Frozen acai – Frozen acai packet adds the classic acai flavor but you can use 3 tablespoons of acai powder if you prefer.
+• Frozen acai – Frozen acai packet adds the classic acai flavor, but you can use three tablespoons of acai powder if you prefer.

 • Frozen bananas – Frozen banana thickens the acai bowls.
-Don’t skip it!
+Please don’t skip it!

-• Frozen mixed berries – You can use any kind of frozen fruit you like but I really like using a frozen berry mix.
+• Frozen mixed berries – You can use any frozen fruit you like, but I like using a frozen berry mix.
 Some other great options are frozen mango, pineapple, peaches, or even cherries.

 • Non-dairy milk – Milk helps thin the acai puree so it isn’t too thick.
-I used non-dairy coconut milk but you can use dairy milk or even fruit juice if you prefer!
+I used non-dairy coconut milk, but you can use dairy milk or fruit juice if you prefer!

 • Toppings – So many great options!
 Everything from granola, flax or chia seeds, fresh fruit, nuts, or even a drizzle of honey.